API Reference

 The default value to be used for the option.
 This can also be None or a “nothing” value (e.g., attrs.NOTHING).

-typed_settings.cli_utils.check_if_optional(otype: type | None, default: Any | None | NoDefaultType, origin: Any, args: Tuple[Any, ...])
-Tuple[type | None, Any, Any, Tuple[Any, ...], bool][source]#
+typed_settings.cli_utils.check_if_optional(otype: type | None, default: Any | None | NoDefaultType, origin: Any, args: tuple[Any, ...]) tuple[type | None, Any, Any, tuple[Any, ...], bool][source]

 Check if otype is an optional (Optional[...] or Union[None, ...]) and return the actual type for it and a flag indicating the optionality.